Graduate Studies

 Plan III.
 General Coursework

 The General Coursework Option requires 33 hours of course work, fulfilling requirements in major and minor areas of study.
 These areas customarily are United States or World history; another field is possible with permission of the Department graduate committee.
 By their second semester in the MA program, students should choose a major field of study and consult with three faculty members to serve as the student’s committee.
 The committee evaluates the student’s written exam (History 698), which is administered in the student’s last semester.
-To earn the MA degree, the student must defend a portfolio of her/his work (History 699) before the committee, typically in the student’s last semester.
+To earn the MA degree, the student must defend a portfolio of their work (History 699) before the committee, typically in the student’s last semester.

 Students in the General Coursework plan must enroll in the following: